 Sandwich Caring – Looking after the Youngest and Oldest in Your Family

-With a population living longer than ever before and more people starting their families later in life, there is a growing and often silent group of people who are becoming what is known as ‘Sandwich Carers’.
+- With a population living longer than ever before and more people starting families later in life, there is a growing group of people caring for their children and their parents at the same time, known as ‘Sandwich Carers’.

 Chances are ‘Sandwich Carer‘ is a term you have possibly never heard of, but it perfectly illustrates the lives many people in their 40’s and 50’s are leading as they juggle caring responsibilities at both ends of the life course.